Harbinger-of-Death/My-Handler/README.md

 This is a handler made with ts for discord.js bot

-Installation
+Installation\n
-1, just clone the repo
+1, just clone the repo\n
-2, compile the handler.ts
+2, compile the handler.ts\n
 3, require it in your main js file

 Usage: